How to Get Directory Size in Linux [4 Methods Inside!]

 The ncdu (NCurses Disk Usage) tool is similar to the tree command in the level of details of the command’s output.

 The utility displays the disk usage in detail.
-The typical usage is:
+The typical usage is simply calling the utility at the command line:

 # ncdu

-You’ll see the files and directories, their sizes in KB (by default), and a column of # indicating their relative sizes.
+You’ll see the files and directories, their sizes in KB (by default), and a column of #s indicating their relative sizes.

 You can easily navigate the output with the Up and Down arrows to select a line.
-Press the Right arrow to move forward in the directory and the Left arrow to return.
+Press the Right arrow to move forward in the folder and the Left arrow to return.

 # ncdu /var